lithdew/monte/README.md

 # monte

-The bare minimum for fully-encrypted RPC networking over TCP in Go.
+The bare minimum for high performance, fully-encrypted RPC over TCP in Go.

 ## Protocol